 And you are losing twice:

-1. Opportunity cost: the average return, if you invest your money in the market is currently around 8% annually.
-Even at a conservative 6%, over the long run, you are going to lose out a lot.
+1. Opportunity cost: the average return if you invest your money in the market is currently around 8% annually.
+Even at a conservative 6%, you will lose out a lot over the long run.

 Money sitting in an emergency fund (savings account at 2% interest)